हे भगवन !

 But then all this shouldn't be at the cost of harming the environment.
 Who says you are not allowed to have the same amount of fun and excitement with a 2 centimeter high idol as opposed to a 15 feet high colossus.
 Its the feeling inside which should be larger than life rather than the statue itself.
 An what fun it would be to have few small ones made of clay - you would submerge them all with your friends and family in the sea and you can actually feel the heightened emotions as your "God" dissolves into the see, to return the next year to bless you all with prosperity.
 It would impart a sense of completion and finality of the ceremony and would leave you feeling exactly the way you are supposed to - feeling inspired and full of happiness and faith in yourself and our family/friends.

-I think schools should teach children how to make idols of ganesha themselves using clay.
+I think schools should teach children how to make idols of Ganesha themselves using clay.
 That would inspire creativity and a sense of belonging.
 Besides it would teach children a plethora of moral values.
 And sculpting would surely be an added skill for all those aspiring to be engineers in the future.

 It is somewhat like how we were taught to make rakhis in craft class at school and the girls used to tie them on the boys wrists!!
 It did promote brotherhood (or sisterhood for that matter) and also doomed the possibility of getting married to your childhood classmate in the future!